 We draw heavily upon the expertise of many staff scientists and engineers in the jET, Virus Services, Transgenic Mouse Facility, and Scientific Computing.
 Some of the fruits of our labor can be found on the resources section of the website where there are details about how to recreate the hardware developed for our experiments and software available for download.

-At their best systems neuroscience, cognitive science and psychology have all contributed to the development of deep insights into the algorithms that account for detailed, quantitative aspects of overt behavior.
 Systems neuroscience has had influential successes in the observation of neural activity that correlates with (represents) key elements (quantities, dynamics, etc.) computations that could implement such algorithms.
 In recent years it has become increasingly possible to manipulate activity in increasingly precise ways in attempts to demonstrate that these computations are causally related to the observed behavior.
 Mechanistic models of circuit computations ultimately require detailed understanding of how the biophysics of individual neurons and properties of connectivity implement observed computations.
 Drawing upon our background in cellular biophysics and synaptic plasticity, we also seek to articulate how biophysical properties of neurons, synaptic plasticity rules, and patterns of anatomical connectivity give rise to circuit computations.
 In recent work we have described how the reward prediction error correlate results from temporal integration of two dissociable pathways and how recurrent connectivity in substantia nigra implements feedback gain control.